No Products in the Cart

 We mentioned earlier that handwritten notes had never been tried in a meaningful way during a presidential election.
 That’s changing in 2020.

 A collection of political action groups pooled their resources to create a massive stockpile of handwritten letters that will be mailed in early October, as this post is being written.
 It’s too early to gauge the results, but the project’s organizers are highly optimistic about its chances.
+Each handwritten card will connect uniquely with its recipient.

 It’s not necessary to agree with their politics to appreciate the effectiveness of the technique.
 Swing Left is one of the groups participating.
 Ethan Todras-Whitehill, the group’s executive director sums it up this way: